ShimakazeProject/Shimakaze.Models/README.md

 ## `Shimakaze.Models.Csf`

 A simple of C&C CSF File Model.
+About Read and Write you need to see [`Shimakaze.Tools`](//github.com/ShimakazeProject/Shimakaze.Tools)

 ## `Shimakaze.Models.Ini`